 Verify that non-licensed staff training, as appropriate, is based on position specific task analyses; ensure that the tasks performed by persons in each job category are defined; and ensure that staff training, education, and experience provide assurance that the tasks can be effectively executed.

+02.03 Accreditation

+For facility licensee training programs accredited by the NNAB, review the accreditation letter from INPO to the facility licensee and confirm that accreditation has been granted for the training program(s).

+The NRC staff should observe accreditation activities in accordance with the Memorandum of Understanding with INPO.
+Contact the operator licensing program office for information about accreditation observations.

+Accreditation of a facility licensee’s initial licensed operator training (ILT) program should be achieved prior to the first NRC operator licensing examination.
+Contact the operator licensing program office for information regarding accreditation status.

+If the licensee has not already achieved NNAB accreditation and it intends to, verify that the licensee has a plan and schedule for attaining accreditation.
+Verify the plan is consistent with the fuel load and startup schedules such that all fuel load and startup required staff positions will be filled with fully trained and qualified personnel when required.

+41501-03 INSPECTION GUIDANCE

 NNAB accredited training programs developed in accordance with Institute of Nuclear Power Operations (INPO) guidelines have been developed using SAT principles.
 The NRC has endorsed NNAB accreditation as a method of complying with the requirements of 10 CFR Part 55 for licensed operator training and of 10 CFR 50.120 for non-licensed staff training.